 Stopping exercise at the first sign of pain, which precedes most overuse injuries, limits the degree of injury to muscles and tendons.

 After sustaining a sports injury, athletes often want to know how quickly they can resume activity.
 Recovery time depends on the severity of the injury.
 Initially, exercise of previously injured areas should be of low intensity to strengthen weak muscles, tendons, and ligaments and prevent re-injury.
 Often, athletes need to adjust their technique to avoid re-injury.
 For example, a racquet sports player who has tennis elbow Lateral Epicondylitis Lateral epicondylitis is inflammation of the tendons of muscles that extend the hand backward and away from the palm.
 (See also Overview of Sports Injuries.)
 Pain develops in the outer aspect... read more may need to alter technique for use of the racquet.

 Treatment of sports injuries is similar to treatment of non-sports injuries.

 Immediate treatment for almost all injuries consists of PRICE:

-Protection involves immediately resting and splinting the injured part to minimize internal bleeding and swelling and to prevent further injury (see Figure: Commonly Used Techniques for Immobilizing a Joint Commonly Used Techniques for Immobilizing a Joint A fracture is a crack or break in a bone.
-Most fractures result from force applied to a bone.
-Fractures usually result from injuries or overuse.
-The injured part hurts (especially when it is... read more ).
+Protection involves immediately resting and splinting the injured part to minimize internal bleeding and swelling and to prevent further injury (see figure Overview of Fractures/Dislocations, and Sprains/Treatment/Immobilization.
+Commonly Used Techniques for Immobilizing a Joint ..).

 The injured part swells because fluid leaks from blood vessels.
 By causing the blood vessels to constrict, ice reduces their tendency to leak, thus limiting swelling.
 Ice also helps to reduce pain and muscle spasms and limit tissue damage.